alicjakardynal/Shop_Project/README.md

 There is possibility to add and delete products from basket, but im still working on  functionality of this online store.

-You can check on: https://alicjakardynal.github.io/Shop_Project/
+You can check the view on: https://alicjakardynal.github.io/Shop_Project/